REFUSE BREATHALYZERImpaired Driving Solutions - Lawyer Brian Starkman DUI/DWI (Ontario)

 It is an offence to not provide breath samples pursuant to a lawful demand from a police officer.

 The most common defence to this type of charge is that the driver was physically unable to provide a breath sample and that his failure to do so was not intentional.
-The experienced drinking and driving specialist will often marshal medical evidence in order to support his client’s position that his failure to provide a breath sample was unintentional.
+An experienced lawyer will often marshal medical evidence in order to support his client’s position that his failure to provide a breath sample was unintentional.